Rem01Gaming/encore/website/docs/guide/faq.md

 No, Encore Tweaks does not require the BusyBox module.

 ## Why are some games randomly boosting even when they’re closed?
 Some games attend to run on background hence causing random boosts. to prevent random boosts, force stop the affected games and restrict them from running in the background.
-If needed, you could create remove them from gamelist.
+If needed, you can also remove them from gamelist.

 ## How can I access Encore's WebUI?
-- **KernelSU or APatch Manager Users**: Click "open" in the module card to access the WebUI.
+- **KernelSU or APatch Users**: Click "open" in the module card to access the WebUI.
-- **Magisk Users**: Natlive WebUI support isn't available in Magisk.
+- **Magisk Users**: Native WebUI support isn't available in Magisk.
 Use [KSU WebUI APK](https://t.me/rem01schannel/636) or [MMRL](https://github.com/DerGoogler/MMRL) to access the WebUI if needed.

 ## What should I do if I find a bug or issue in Encore Tweaks?
 Report any issues or bugs in our [Telegram chat group](https://t.me/rem01shideout).